jaburns/NintendoSpy/README.md

 ### PSX

-NOTE/WARNING:  PIN 4 usually does not beed to be connected, but I have encountered controllers that will behave oddly without it connect to the Arduino's GND.
+**NOTE/WARNING**:  PIN 4 usually does not need to be connected, but I have encountered controllers that will behave oddly without it connect to the Arduino's GND.

 |   PSX   | Arduino Digital Pin |
 |:-------:|:-------------------:|